dli-training/dli-training.github.io/_sessions/en/1-pumf.md

 ## Virtual Data Lab

 The Virtual Data Lab (vDL) is a new mode on the continuum of access that builds on the foundation of the Research Data Centres (RDCs) and the Canadian Centre for Data Development and Economic Research (CDER).
 In its end state, the vDL will provide remote access to detailed anonymized social and business microdata for research and analysis through a secure cloud-based interface.
 After Statistics Canada tested various prototypes, the project team is now launching pilots for external partners to test the vDL environment.
 With the lessons learned from these pilots, the team will continue to improve the environment until its launch in 2021.

+## The Research Data Centres & Centre for Data Development and Economic Research

+The presentation will go over the CDER and RDC programs (The DLI environments where masterfiles for business and household data are accessed) including how to access them, and some of the benefits of access to master files compared to the other elements of the continuum of access.

 This panel will be presented in a bilingual format and copies of the presentation materials will be available in both English and French prior to the presentations.